 To get a lower mortgage rate in California you need a good understanding of the market.
 Here are simple facts about being realistic when obtaining a quote.

-- The rates advertised are simply not true
+- The rates advertised are sometimes not true

 One of the essential parts of how to get a lower mortgage rate in California is to educate your self on what’s important.